michall-m/flame-basics/README.md

 ## 2. Theoretical background/technology stack ##
 ## 3. Case study concept description ##
+We will base our case study on examples provided in the [Flame Repository](https://github.com/cisco-open/flame).
+Specifically, we will focus on the Med-MNIST example [Med-MNIST](https://github.com/cisco-open/flame/tree/main/examples/medmnist) in our prototype.
+Although Machine Learning is not within the scope of this course, we will not modify any of the Python code that implements the actual ML tasks.
+Instead, we will demonstrate the mechanisms of the FLAME framework using special functions such as aggregate, distribute, fetch, and upload, which we will describe later.
+Additionally, we will implement our own function that operates on nodes for a simple example.
+Furthermore, we will create a few examples with our own topologies described in Topology Abstraction Graphs (TAGs).

 ## 4. Solution architecture ##
 ## 5. Environment configuration description ##
 ## 6. Installation method ##